-Options like the Geneva Rubber Tile ½ Inch are suitable for use in home and commercial gym floors.
-They’re made of recycled rubber and have a low odor.
+This weight room flooring is suitable for home and commercial gym floors.
+They’re made of recycled rubber and have a slip resistant wear layer.

 What is the best flooring for a weight room?Rubber flooring is the best option for weight rooms.
 Non-vulcanized rubber is water-resistant, while vulcanized rubber is waterproof, making these products easy to clean.
 Rubber is also highly durable and can help to absorb the shock that dropped weights generate.

 Rubber flooring is available in multiple forms, including rolls, tiles, and mats.
 It’s economical and often made from recycled rubber, so it’s an eco-friendly addition to your professional or home gym.

 What will protect my floor from dropped free weights?Rubber flooring can help to protect your subfloor from dropped weights and potential damage from weight racks and other heavy gym machinery.